lowRISC/opentitan/doc/project/checklist.md

 ### DV_DOC_DRAFT_COMPLETED

-- dv document drafted, indicating the overall DV strategy, intent and the testbench environment details with diagrams, details on TB, UVCs, checkers, scoreboard, interfaces, assertions, coverage objects (if applicable).
+- Dv document drafted, indicating the overall DV strategy, intent and the testbench environment details with diagrams, details on TB, UVCs, checkers, scoreboard, interfaces, assertions, coverage objects (if applicable).
 - Details may be missing since most items are not expected to be fully developed at this stage.

-### TESTPLAN_COMPLETED
+### DV_PLAN_COMPLETED

-A fully completed Testplan written in Hjson, indicating the list of planned tests with descriptions indicating the goal of the test and optionally details on stimulus and the checking procedure.
+A fully completed dv_plan written in Hjson, indicating the list of planned tests with descriptions indicating the goal of the test and optionally details on stimulus and the checking procedure.

 ### TB_TOP_CREATED